waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # STRATEGIC INSIGHTS & LESSONS LEARNED (CONSOLIDATED)
 - **Tool Input Verification:** A tool will produce incorrect results or fail if given incorrect inputs.
 Always verify critical inputs, such as the player's current state (e.g., `is_surfing`), against the Game State Information before calling a tool.
 Relying on memory for inputs is a common source of error.
 - **'No Path Found' is Data, Not a Bug:** A pathfinder tool reporting 'No path found' is a critical piece of information about the game state, often indicating an unsolved puzzle or a physical barrier, not a faulty tool.
 The correct response is to pivot to puzzle-solving, not tool-debugging.

+# STRATEGIC INSIGHTS & LESSONS LEARNED (CONSOLIDATED)
+- **Trapped State Pivot:** When physically trapped in an area with no navigable exit (confirmed by pathfinding tools), the problem is not one of navigation but of interaction.
+The solution will involve changing the state of the environment (e.g., a hidden switch, a triggered event) rather than finding a new path.
+Pivot from exploration to systematic interaction testing.
+- **One-Way Path Caution:** Be extremely cautious before committing to paths that could be one-way, especially water routes accessed via SURF.
+Verify a return path or exit exists before entering a confined area.